wp-plugins/8digits-market-suite/readme.txt

 1. Upload `8digits.php` to the `wp-content/plugins/8digits/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Sign up `www.8digits.com` to receive your tracking code.
+3. Sign up at [8digits.com](http://beta.8digits.com/) to receive your tracking code.
 4. After generating your tracking code, return 8digits plugin in WordPress and save your tracking code change.

 == Frequently Asked Questions ==